hobg0blin/three-game-engine/README.md

 `engine/setup.js` gets the basic THREE environment running in the browser, creating a `world` object that allows you to access the scene, camera, lights, etc. It also contains a currently unopinionated `sceneHandler` function where you can set up logic for switching between scenes/levels.

-`engine/scene.js` provides core functions for building a  “scene” or level - I need a better wording for this, maybe level.
-The core idea is that this `scene.js` allows you to swap out objects, text and postprocessing effects, while the basic THREE environment built in `setup.js` remains the same.
+`engine/level.js` provides core functions for building a level - I need a better wording for this.
+The core idea is that this `level.js` allows you to swap out objects, text and postprocessing effects, while the basic THREE environment built in `setup.js` remains the same.

-`scenes/` is where your individual scenes, or levels (I really need a better naming structure here) can live.
-Each should follow the structure of the core `scene` object in `engine/scene.js`, but you can customize each `addObjects` and `customAnimation` function.
+`levels/` is where your individual levels can live.
+Each should follow the structure of the core `level` object in `engine/level.js`, but you can customize each `addObjects` and `customAnimation` function.

 `components` contains a whole bunch of different experiments I’ve done previously in Three that are not well-documented at all, but may come in handy in the process of building a game -- just import them into your scenes and find out!

+The `public` folder similarly holds a bunch of old textures, models, and files that you may or may not find useful.